Best Hiking Watches for Backpacking 2025

 Considering the number of features that come with this watch it is reasonably priced.
 You could buy two of these for the price of the Garmin 7 Solar Sapphire Crystal Edition.

 Overall, the Garmin Instinct 2 Solar is a welcome upgrade from the Garmin Instinct Solar with better battery life and more features and is well priced.
-It is the Best GPS Watch in 2024.
+It is one of the Best budget GPS watches for 2025.

 Compare Prices: